orangejuice/blog/data/activity/book-当下的启蒙-2018/record.en.md

 date: 2020-12-27 02:12:36+08:00
 douban:
   rating: 8
-  subtitle: "[USA] Steven Pinker / 2018 / Zhejiang People's Publishing House"
+  subtitle: Stephen Pinker / 2018 / Zhejiang People's Publishing House
 ---

-Some parts are not translated well enough, and some parts have been cut off.
-The book is a good one.
-Its points summarize the noisy world of today very well, and some of its accents are very necessary even though they seem common sense at first sight.
-Unfortunately, I have been reading it for half a month and haven’t finished it yet, eventually running out of patience, and I've skipped a lot of content.
-This book should be read by the public, but its cumbersome nature deters the general audience.
-It's dry to read, but the main reason for that is me.
-I am too impatient.
-Why does it feel like a luxury to sit down and read a book, adds to the biggest sorrow of the present times.
+Some parts were not translated well, and some sections were cut.
+The book is good, and its arguments effectively summarize the noisy world today, emphasizing what seems like common sense is very necessary.
+Unfortunately, after reading for a month and a half, I still hadn't finished, no longer having enough patience to continue and skipping many parts.
+This book should be read by the general public, but its sheer size has already alienated them.
+Reading it was tedious, but this is mainly my fault for being too impatient.
+Why settling down to read this book has become a luxury, represents the greatest sadness of our times.